HealthIndicators/js-api/README.md

 entire application.

 ###Callbacks
-All API calls are performed asynchronosouly, per usual, in order to not block the browser while executing the call.
+All API calls are performed asynchronously, per usual, in order to not block the browser while executing the call.
 This means that when you execute an API method, you need to provide a callback which will be called when the service returns the requested data.
 If you're using TypeScript, this will be much easier and you will benefit from strongly typed data in the callback.
 All callbacks look the same, regardless of the API method.
 The `IAPICallback` interface describes the callback as